isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 ## Intrinsic vs Extrinsic Proofs

+Hidden

+:   ```agda
+  -- fix bind
+    ```

 This style of proof we have demonstrated, is called an *extrinsic* proof.
+The
-The idea here is that we have defined a type `BinTree A` and an operation `insert :
+idea here is that we have defined a type `bind:A:BinTree A` and an operation
-A → BinTree A → BinTree A` in such a way that they are not guaranteed to be correct.
-In order to subsequently prove them correct, we added an additional layer on top, namely `type:IsBST` and `def:bst-insert` which assert our invariants after the fact.
-This is a very natural way of proving things, and is a natural extension of the way we usually do computer science: do the implementation, and tack the tests on afterwards.
+`def:insert` `:` `bind:A:A → BinTree A → BinTree A` in such a way that they are
+not guaranteed to be correct.
+In order to subsequently prove that they are, we
+added an additional layer on top, namely `type:IsBST` and `def:bst-insert` which
+assert our invariants after the fact.
+This is a very natural way of proving
+things, and is a natural extension of the way most people write code: do
+the implementation first, and tack the tests on afterwards.

-However, extrinsic proofs are not the only possibility!
-We can instead make a `BST A` type which satisfies the binary search tree invariant *by construction.*
+However, extrinsic proofs are not our only option!
+We can instead make a
+`type:BST` `A` type which satisfies the binary search tree invariant *by
-By virtue of this being by construction, we are not required to tack on any additional proof, since the existence of the thing itself is proof enough.
-We call this notion of proof *intrisic*, as it is intrinsic to what the object is in the first place.
+construction.* By virtue of this being by construction, we are not required to
+tack on any additional proof: the existence of the thing itself is proof
+enough.
+We call this notion of proof *intrinsic*, as the proof is intrinsic to
+the construction of the object itself.
+In a sense, intrinsic proofs don't exist
+at all; they're just cleverly-defined objects of study.

-Intrinsic proofs are desirable because they only require you to do the work once.
-Recall that when defining both `def:bst-insert` and `def:all-insert`, we essentially had to mirror the definition of `def:insert` modulo a few changes.
-It was quite a lot of work, and you can imagine that this effort would multiply substantially for each additional operations we'd like to define over BSTs.
+Intrinsic proofs are desirable because they only require you to do the work
+once.
+Recall that when defining both `def:bst-insert` and `def:all-insert`, we
+essentially had to mirror the definition of `def:insert` modulo a few changes.
+It
+was quite a lot of work, and you can imagine that this effort would multiply
+substantially for each additional operations we'd like to define over BSTs.
-Extrinsic proofs make you shoulder this burden.
+Extrinsic proofs make you shoulder this burden all on your own.

-However, intrinsic proofs do come with a downside, namely that every algorithm you have ever seen is given with an extrinsic proof, if it comes with a proof at all.
-Which is to say, not only are we as computer scientists better primed for thinking about extrinsic proof, but worse: the field itself is riddled with them.
-Almost every algorithm you have ever heard of isn't amenable to intrinsic proof.
-This is because usually the invariant is a macro-level property, which isn't preserved *inside* of operations.
+That's not to say that intrinsic proofs are without downsides.
+At the forefront,
+almost every algorithm you have ever seen is given with an extrinsic proof---if
+it comes with a proof at all.
+Not only are we as computer scientists better
+primed for thinking about extrinsic proof, but worse: the field itself is
+riddled with them.
+Almost every algorithm you have ever heard of isn't amenable
+to intrinsic proof, as most algorithms violate the intrinsic invariant at some
+point.
+The invariant of most structures is a macro-level property, preserved by
+common operations, but rarely preserved *inside* of them.

-For example, consider a heap data structure, which is a particular implementation of a priority queue---at any time, you can get the highest-priority thing in the queue.
-Heaps are binary trees (or sometimes, clever encodings of binary trees as arrays) with the *heap property:* the root node is larger than everything else in the tree.
-The heap property is also satisfied recursively, so that we have a partial ordering over all elements in the heap.
+For example, consider a heap data structure, which is a particular
+implementation of a priority queue---at any time, you can extract the
+highest-priority thing in the queue.
+Heaps are usually implemented as binary
+trees (or sometimes, clever encodings of binary trees as arrays) with the *heap
+property:* the root node is larger than everything else in the tree.
+The heap
+property is also satisfied recursively, so that we have a partial ordering over
+all elements in the heap.

 Now imagine we'd like to insert something new into the heap.
-We don't know where it should go, so we insert it into the first empty leaf we can find, and then
+We don't know where
+it should go, so we insert it into the first empty leaf we can find, and then